 A neat touch on the Big Green is that the handle can fold making it (slightly) more compact.
 Surprisingly for such an expensive machine, only a 1 year warranty is offered, although, as expected for Bissell’s top-of-the-range machine, the quality of the Big Green is unquestionable.

-So, the Bissell Big Green machine is a very good professional carpet cleaner, but how does it fair versus the well known Rug Doctor?
+So, the Bissell Big Green machine is a very good professional carpet cleaner, but how does it fare versus the better-known Rug Doctor?

-The X3 is an almost identical to those Rug Doctor rental machines and priced at £450 makes a sensible long-term purchase if you are regularly cleaning carpets.
-It’s also around £100 cheaper than the Bissell Big Green and for that saving you could buy yourself a handheld carpet cleaner for emergency spot cleaning.
+The X3 is an almost identical to those Rug Doctor rental machines and makes a sensible long-term purchase if you are regularly cleaning carpets.
+It’s also cheaper than the Bissell Big Green and for that saving you could buy yourself a handheld carpet cleaner for emergency spot cleaning.

 So how does it compare to the Bissell Big Green?
-The motor is rated at 1400 watts so identical to the Bissell.
-The tanks however are much larger: the cleaning solution tank is 11.4 litres (versus 8 litres for the Bissell) and the waste water tank is 14 litres (versus 9 litres for the Bissell).
+The motor is rated at 1400 watts – identical to the Bissell.
+The tanks, however, are much larger: the cleaning solution tank is 11.4 litres (versus 8 for the Bissell) and the waste water tank is 14 litres (versus 9 for the Bissell).
 With this water tank capacity, you can easily clean large rooms without having to fill or empty the tanks.

 The cleaning hose on the X3 is 3.6 metres in length, so again is longer that the Bissell’s 2.6 metres.
 The brush bar on the Rug Doctor also vibrates while cleaning to really get deep into the carpet fibres.